-Product development of a self-service portal for debtors
+Product development of My Pages - a self-service portal for debtors

 Client: Alektum Group | Role: UX-designer | Duration: 2023-2025

-Two years ago, my team and I took on the challenge of transforming Alektum’s long-neglected self-service portal for people in debt.
+My team and I took on the challenge of transforming Alektum’s long-neglected self-service portal for people in debt.
 The original portal had not been maintained for years, lacked basic accessibility features, and offered a poor user experience with confusing flows and poorly structured information architecture.
-As the portal is used by people in debt across multiple countries in Europe, it also needed to be adapted for international use—something the original version had not been prepared for.
+As the portal is used by people in debt across multiple countries in Europe, it also needed to be adapted for international use, something the original version had not been prepared for.

 Figure 1 - The system thinking process